Navigating the Holidays with Hope and Healing: Grief Workshop

-BRIDGEPORT, W.Va.
-(WTRF) – The holiday season is known for bringing joy and light into our lives, but loss can change this feeling for many people.
+BRIDGEPORT, Ohio (WTRF) – The holiday season is known for bringing joy and light into our lives, but loss can change this feeling for many people.

 Sherrie Dunlevy is a motivational speaker, aiming to shine a light on living with joy after loss.